EternityForest/hardlinep2p/DrayerDBSpec.md

 Rows have data fields beginning with row. which can only be strings or numbers.
 If a string looks like a number it should be treated as such.

+### null

+This is how we solve tombstoning.
+You don't usually erase you set to null.

+Nulls can have these properties:

+#### burn:
+If true, any incoming record seen to be a descendant of this record must be replaced with a burned null.

+this flag indicated that all current children of this record should be destroyed, and that you dont want to preserve them if they have moved elsewhere.

+Committing a burned null propagates down to all children just before the commit.

+if not true or not set, incoming records are not deleted in any way just because they have a null ancestor.
+They become orphans that could potentially be adopted by the parent coming back to life..

+Unburned nulls may leave orphans in general will use less data because of silent deletion, and are slightly safer if things are getting moved around a lot.

+#### direct:

+Must be set when directly deleting a record.
+Indicates that this is the root of the tree that the appplication specifically wanted to delete.
+Not used now.
+May be used later in manual cleanup tools.